yieldprotocol/docs-v2/README.md

 ### Audit
 Yield Protocol was audited by [Code 423n4](https://code423n4.com).
 You may find the report [here]().

-## Governance
-Currently Yield is governed by the founding team but we are committed to decentralization and will relinquish control of the protocol and give it to the community.

 ## Community
 Users and the development team are usually in the [Discord server](https://discord.com/channels/752978124614008945).